-Today over one million people visit the park each year – and not just for sunrise.
+Today over one million people visit the Haleakala National Park each year – and not just for sunrise.
 This expansive national park* not only encompasses a 7 mile long, 3 mile wide, nearly 2,600 ft deep crater, but spills down the slopes over the eastern crater rim through the Kipahulu Valley to the Pools of Oheo along the road to Hana.

 *Designated protected natural land